inlets/inlets.dev/blog/_posts/2020-11-06-hybrid-cloud-with-inlets.md

 - `kubectl`, configured to connect to the cluster
 - A domain and access to your DNS admin panel to create a sub-domain
 - A service, like a database, running locally
-- You can use your inlets PRO license, or start [a free 14-day trial](https://docs.google.com/forms/d/e/1FAIpQLScfNQr1o_Ctu_6vbMoTJ0xwZKZ3Hszu9C-8GJGWw1Fnebzz-g/viewform?usp=sf_link).
+- An inlets PRO license

 ### Create the inlets PRO exit server